Oil3/Mkv-Quicklook/README.md

 >Delete the app.

 ## Update
 >Replace the older app with the newer app.
-MacOS looks for the extension in the app: if app is moved, a relaunch might be needed.
+MacOS looks for the extension in the app, if app is moved, macOS can get confused and still look for it in the previou location.

 ##